4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/data_source.rst

 Iterators
 ---------
-The :meth:`~fourinsight.engineroom.utils.datamanage.BaseDataSource.iter()` method is used to iterate over 'chunks' of data.
+The :meth:`~fourinsight.engineroom.utils.BaseDataSource.iter()` method is used to iterate over 'chunks' of data.
 Lists of start and end indecies are required as input.

 .. code-block:: python